First, choose the villa or apartment you like, and then send us the inquiry form to find out if the villa is free in your requested period.

 First of all, Korcula is absolutely charming little town, which is, because of the city walls, also called mini Dubrovnik (only without the crowds).
 Korcula has a lot of beautiful little villages and bays where water is so clear that swimming there is just pure joy!

 It is also a great starting point for discovering Croatia and its beautiful places.
-The most romantic Dalmatian town Dubrovnik is just a good 1,5 hour drive away with car.
+The most romantic Dalmatian town Dubrovnik is just a good 2 hours catamaran drive away.

 There is also Peljesac peninsula (15 min with the ferry that drives every hour) which is known for its great vines, oysters and beautiful panoramic road.
 Viganj town, located on Peljesac peninsula, (just half an hour away from Korcula) is one of the most famous Croatian hotspot for kiting and surfing.